 At the conclusion of perhaps the most mediocre tryout in Ranger Battalion history, I was grateful to have been selected at all.
 I was squarely in the middle of the pack.
 It was not a no brainer that I would be selected, but I was.
 A sigh of relief – it wasn’t all for naught.
-Click here if you want to skip to the rates talk.

 Once you get assigned to your Battalion, the squad leaders basically have a draft.
 It’s like being picked for kickball in gym class, if your gym teacher owned every aspect of your life for the next three years.
 Much to my surprise, I was drafted in the second round, probably about three rounds too early.

 Ultimately, our squad was devoid of the strongest members of the class.
 We were all pretty average and most of us knew it.
 So did our squad leader.